srakshitha296/c-programs/README.md

 Program to calculate profit and loss.

+Program to find the largest of 2 numbers.

+Program to calculate the gross salary.

+Program to swap 2 strings.

 Program to calculate the sum of 2 numbers.

 Program to calculate the sum of digits of a 3 digit number.